k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/01_web_services_overview.md

 /
 01_web_services_overview.md

-- How to authenitcate a Web Service
+- How to authenitcate a Web Service.
-- About the various supported response codes and verbs
+- About the various supported response codes and verbs.
 <!--How to manage access rights for your web service- once Admin item is ready-->
 <!--How to use Graphit- Once item is ready-->